rqlite/rqlite/CONTRIBUTING.md

+rqlite is software, and it goes without say it can always be improved.
+It's by no means finished -- issues are tracked, and I plan to develop this project further.
+Pull requests are very welcome.

 # Building rqlite
 *Building rqlite requires Go 1.4 or later. [gvm](https://github.com/moovweb/gvm) is a great tool for managing your version of Go.*